Custom Wood Countertops for Kitchens, Offices, Workshops & Garages, in 15 Different Species

 More Pricey: Accompanying Walnut in the higher-priced bracket are Mahogany, Brazilian Cherry and Spanish Cedar.
 These species are also considered the most visually striking.

-Regardless, the wood rails used in Butcher Block Co. countertops are 1-inch wide strips.
-As mentioned, in edge-grain countertops each wood rail spans the top’s full length; whereas our end-grain counters utilize rails from 1-1/2 to 6 inches long and arranged in rows that run parallel to the width of the counter.
+As mentioned, in edge-grain countertops each wood rail spans the top’s full length; whereas BB Co. end-grain counters utilize rails that are from 1-1/2 to 6 inches long and arranged in rows that run parallel to the width of the counter.

 We Offer Plank Countertops Too!